NicolasLagaillardie/mpst_rust_github/artifact.md

 1. Column 1: the type of implementation (`AMPST`, `MPST`, `binary` or `crossbeam`)
 2. Column 2: number of loops
 3. Column 3: average running time (in ms)
-4. Column 4: average compilation time (in ns)
+4. Column 4: average compilation time (in ms)

 The structure of the `mesh_0.csv` and `ring_0.csv` files are as follows: